 we may receive a small commission.
 See full Disclosure here for details.

 Supplies for Dyeing with Bleach

-First a Precaution: Since you will be using bleach, it’s a good idea to do this reverse dyeing outdoors.
-You don’t want to breathe the fumes.
+SAFETY FIRST!
+Since you will be using bleach, it is a good idea to do this dyeing outdoors.
+Bleach fumes are toxic and you really do not want to breathe them in.

 Also, bleach is extremely hard on your skin so I recommend wearing rubber gloves to protect your hands.

 Preparing Your Shirt for Dyeing

 You can use any of the traditional tie dye folding techniques for this project including the spiral, bullseye, accordion fold, stripes or crumple method.

 Here, I will show you how to do the spiral design but feel free to experiment with other techniques.

 First, you will want to thoroughly cover your table with plastic.
 Remember, bleach will stain or remove the color from anything it touches so make sure you also wear old clothes.

 Next, lay your shirt flat on the table, straightening and smoothing out any wrinkles.